-ARF has a 403(b) retirement plan which is offered to all employees who completed one year of eligible service without regard to minimum age.
+ARF has a 403(b) retirement plan which is offered to all employees who have completed one year of eligible service without regard to minimum age.
 ARF contributes a dollar for dollar match up to 2% of the employee's gross compensation.
 All participating employees may contribute up to the annual IRS limit.
-Employer contributions for 2020 and 2019 were \$45,390 and \$46,444, respectively.
+Employer contributions for 2021 and 2020 were \$36,882 and \$45,390, respectively.